Visiting Mljet National Park in Croatia

 Mljet’s most beautiful landmarks are submerged bays, beaches, sea caves, native species, and archaeological finds.
-Due to its lush and rich vegetation, Mljet is the greenest Croatian island, which is why its nickname is Zeleni otok (the “green island”).
+Due to its lush and rich vegetation, Mljet is the greenest Croatian island, which is why its nickname is Zeleni otok (Green island).

 90% of the park is covered by forest, most of which is alepski bor (Aleppo pine), a tree that can reach up to 20 meters high.
 Hrast crnika or česmina (Holm oak) is also very common.

-These two lakes are deep sea bays formed by rising sea levels.
+Veliko jezero (Great lake) and Malo jezero (Small Lake) are deep sea bays formed by rising sea levels.
 They were once karst sinkholes filled with freshwater.
-Today they are filled with seawater.
+Now, they are filled with seawater.

-In addition to the many native invertebrates who live in Mljet’s caves and pits, snakes, lizards, mammals, and a lot of bird species also live here.
-Small songbirds such as zeba (finch), crvendać (robin), kos (blackbird), slavuj (nightingale) and others populate the dense pine forests.
+In addition to the many native invertebrates that live in Mljet’s caves and pits, snakes, lizards, mammals, and a lot of bird species also live here.
+Small songbirds such as zeba (finch), crvendać (robin), kos (blackbird), slavuj (nightingale), and others populate the dense pine forests.

 You can visit Mljet year-round.
-Every season brings its own beauties to the park.
+Every season brings its own beauty to the park.

-There are three official entrances to the Nacionalni park Mljet:
+There are three official entrances to the Mljet National park:

-- By catamaran from Dubrovnik to Polače (Dubrovnik – Lastovo line) – find timetable here
+- Catamaran from Dubrovnik to Polače (Dubrovnik – Lastovo line)

-- By catamaran from Split to Pomena (Split – Dubrovnik line) – find timetable here
+- Catamaran from Split to Pomena (Split – Dubrovnik line)

-- By catamaran from Split to Sobra (Split – Dubrovnik line) – find timetable here
+- Catamaran from Split to Sobra (Split – Dubrovnik line)

-- By ferry from Prapratno (Pelješac) to Sobra (Mljet) – find timetable here
+- Ferry from Prapratno (Pelješac) to Sobra (Mljet)

 Arriving by your own vessel

 It is possible to arrive at NP Mljet by your personal vessel.
-The price of the entrance ticket for the vessel depends on the size of the vessel.
+The price of the vessel’s entrance ticket depends on the vessel’s size.

 National park tickets can be purchased: